nisarul-dev/Foundation-Topbar-WordPress-Nav-Walker/README.md

 ## To use:

-Step-0: It is an optional step if you didn't setup Foundation Framework in your theme yet.
+`Step-0:` It is an optional step if you didn't setup Foundation Framework in your theme yet.
 Enqueue necessary CSS and JS files to get Foundation Framework and running.

-function.php
+#### functions.php
 ```php
 add_action( 'wp_enqueue_scripts', function() {
     // CSS